moritzvieli/rocketshow/README.md

 - Add the release notes in update/currentversion2.xml and build the war ("mvn install")
 - Copy seed directory directory.tar.gz to rocketshow.net/install, if updated
 - Copy target/rocketshow.jar to rocketshow.net/update/rocketshow.jar
-- Copy install/install.sh to rocketshow.net/install/script/install.sh, if updated
+- Copy install/*.sh scripts to rocketshow.net/install/script/*.sh, if updated
 - Copy update/currentversion2.xml to rocketshow.net/update/currentversion2.xml
 - Copy update/before.sh, update/after.sh to rocketshow.net/update/xy.sh, if updated
 - Copy the new complete image to rocketshow.net/install/images and change the file latest.php to link the new version